astronomer/docs/astro/runtime-image-architecture.md

 ## Distribution

 Astro Runtime is distributed as a Debian-based Docker image.
-The Docker image is functionally identical to open source Apache Airflow.
-However, Astro Runtime includes performance and stability improvements, including critical bug fixes and security patches.

 Runtime Docker images have the following format: